baptistecaziot/pitracker/README.md

 At this point you should have set up each Raspberry Pi, cloned the git repository and installed all libraries.
 Now you need to install the PeyeTracker and test the system.

-1. Stack the Raspberry Pis:
-2. Add the LiPo shield:
-3. Add the accelerometer:
-4. Add the synchronization plug:
 5.